 We envision a future of our world free from slavery.
 A future where the voices of slavery survivors are amplified to empower emancipation against slavery.
 A future where every supply chain is free from slavery.
 A future where everyone has a chance to ensure freedom, dignity, and welfare is fulfilled to emancipate the world from slavery.
 Therefore, our vision sees the importance of every elements in the society, particularly youth as our future frontiers to understand slavery from its earliest signs and take action to fight it.

-Our mission is to combat modern slavery through youth-based engagements.
-We achieve this through campaign, data-driven and survivor-centered research, capacity building and advocacy.
+Our mission is to combat modern slavery and promote young workers’ welfare through youth-led engagements.
+We achieve thisthrough campaign, research, capacity building and advocacy.

 In our fight against modern slavery, our key objectives are :

-Empowering youth to be aware and take actions in supporting the fight against modern slavery;
+- Empowering youth, especially young workers, to be aware and take meaningful actions in supporting fight against modern slavery;

 Yusuf Fahreza Kondisi ekonomi yang tidak stabil di negara dunia ketiga, mengakibatkan terjadinya kemiskinan yang cukup parah.
 Imiming-iming bayaran yang tinggi serta meningkatkan kelayakan hidup